What I Learned Working at a Nonprofit: How to Build an Effective Peer-to-Peer Strategy

 How to Launch Your Own Peer-to-Peer Fundraising Campaign

-Classy supports nonprofits and fundraising professionals just like Rachele to build a peer-to-peer strategy that works for them.
+Classy supports nonprofits and fundraising professionals just like Rachele to build a peer-to-peer strategy that works for them with our peer-to-peer fundraising platform.

 Nonprofits build peer-to-peer campaigns on Classy with the help of a few key features: